 Check coolant level and refill.
 See MAINTENANCE PROCEDURES.
 Seek service from an authorized Can-Am dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
 Please refer to the US EPA EMISSIONS-RELATED WARRANTY contained herein for information about warranty claims.

 2. Cooling fan is not working.

 - Ensure cooling fan is not jammed and working properly. - Check fan fuse.
-See FUSES in the MAINTENANCE PROCEDURES subsection.
+See FUSES in MAINTENANCE PROCEDURES.

 3. Dirty radiator fins.